MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-web-account-manager.md

 # Sign in with Web Account Manager (WAM) using Azure CLI

-The Azure CLI now offers preview support for Web Account Manager (WAM).
+The authentication with Azure CLI is now based on Web Account Manager (WAM) by default on Windows, the default authentication on Linux and MacOs is using the browser-based flow.
 WAM is a Windows 10+ component that acts as an authentication broker.
 (An authentication broker is an application that runs on a user’s machine that manages the authentication handshakes and token maintenance for connected accounts.)

 Using WAM has several benefits: